 This course is a study of automotive glass and trim.
 Emphasis is placed on removal and replacement of structural and nonstructural glass and automotive trim.
 Upon completion, students should be able to remove and replace automotive trim and glass.
-Pre-Requisite As required by program
+Prerequisite